semanticClimate/ai-automated-literature-review/outline.md

 What does the collection (or what would we like it to collect) and the process produce that the author can use in their paper?

  - A complete Git repository
  - A replicable and reusable system
  - A DOI references data and code set on Zenodo or other academic repository as a full GitHub repository using Software Citation
  - A saved query: https://pygetpapers.readthedocs.io/en/latest/user_documentation.html#example-query Flag --save_query as saved_config.ini
  - A CProject for the whole query
  - A CTree per paper
  - Custom terms and dictionaries
  - Data analysis results?
   - Hits
   - Word frequency
  - Bibtex output and import with content an/or contnet links to Zotero
  - CSS Paged media outputs

 **Outline:**

  - Add reference list to the paper and store it in Zotero
-  - Take a GitHub Release of
+ - Take a GitHub Release of repository add to Zenodo and link as data to paper
+ - Link to all papers in repo CTree
+ - Present question and methods for converting into query, show table of queries, link to data
+ - Provide information on how to reproduce and reuse / extend the CProject
+ - Present data analysis of literature review in paper
+  - Chart and data link to number of hits
+  - Chart of NGram of search term
+  - Table of work frequency
+  - Table of top ten papers
+  - Table of top journals, top authors

 ## Other sections